HIV vaccine trial capacity building in Tanzania and Mozambique by continued exploration of optimal DNA priming and MVA boosting strategies

 Previous studies have shown that using an electric current instead of a needle to administer a vaccine can be more efficient.

-This study will be using this method to administer a DNA plasmid vaccine which has already been tested using more conventional methods.
-It will assess whether the method is safe and also whether this route gives rise to a better immune response against HIV.
+This study tested this method to administer a DNA plasmid vaccine which had already been tested using more conventional methods in several trials including TaMoVacc I. It assessed whether the method is safe and also whether this route gave rise to a better immune response against HIV.